 Send HTML emails in Gmail

-But it only seemed possible to use HTML in an email marketing service to send mass emails.
+But is it only possible to send HTML emails using an email marketing service like Mailchimp ?

-Until today.
-You can send HTML emails in Gmail too!
-Here's now.
-(You need Chrome browser for this approach.)
+Actually you can send HTML emails in Gmail too!
+Here's how using the Chrome browser.

 Use a CTA button to get more contacts clicking on your link